WELDREALITY HOME PAGE 4.

 With the lower cost MIG equipment, your MIG and Flux Cored welds will provide superior weld fusion and be more consistent.
 The conventional CV equipment should need less repairs and also be simpler to operate.
 With the thousands saved, you could spend a four hundred dollars and purchase a resouce that your organization needs.

-Ed's Process Control - Best Practices CD.
+Ed's Arc Weld Process Control - Best Weld Practices.